lietcooper/viribistro/README.md

 > Live demo: **<https://viribistro.vercel.app>**
 >
-> Open the URL on phone or desktop — no install, no signup required.
+> Open the URL on phone or desktop — no install required.
 The chat tab is the default landing.

 ---